robric/wiki-contrail-controller/QoS.md

     # Total hardware queue bandwidth used by priority group
     bandwidth=10
-Above configuration can be read by a qosmap.py script (path /opt/contrail/utils) that runs on the compute node to configure the priority groups using qosmap utility.
+Above configuration is read by a qosmap.py script (path /opt/contrail/utils) that runs on the compute node to configure the priority groups using qosmap utility.

 ###Qos Scheduling for an already provisioned cluster
-Testbed.py can be updated as shown above and run fab task from /opt/contrail/utils path on config node: fab setup_qos_scheduling
+Testbed.py can be updated as shown above and run fab task from /opt/contrail/utils path on config node:
+fab setup_qos_scheduling
-This task will generate [QOS-NIANTIC] section in contrail-vrouter-agent.conf write zeros to xps_cpu files and make the qos scheduilng configuration persistent across restarts .
+This task will generate [QOS-NIANTIC] section in contrail-vrouter-agent.conf write zeros to xps_cpu files
+and make the qos scheduilng configuration persistent across restarts .
 To change the configuration update testbed.py and rerun the task .

 # Guidelines and Limitations: